equinusocio/astorinomattia.com/pages/blog/details-element-the-native-html-trigger.md

 ---
-title: details element, the native html trigger
+title: Details element, the native html trigger
 date: 2020-06-26
 metaDesc: Let's see how to to use the <details> element as a native on/off trigger with an eye to accessibility.